Daniel-Elston/Daniel-Elston/README.md

 ---

 <sub>
   I enjoy getting outdoors, swimming, playing football, and mountain biking.
 Beyond this I enjoy solving complex problems creatively and strategy, which led me to enjoy the game of chess from a young age.
 I am greatly interested in all three natural sciences, but mainly follow hot topics in Physics keenly.
 Finally, I am thoroughly enjoying my journey becoming a Data Scientist!<br/><br/>Since learning to code, I enjoy conducting data science and machine learning projects in my spare time.
 I am looking to collaborate on any form of Data Science, Artificial Intelligence, or Physics project (research or otherwise) in order to learn and develop my current skill set.
-Please email me for collaboration.<br/><br/>I have worked with CERN for my [final year project] as the leader of a team of four, which was awarded a commendation.
-I am currently the lead architect of a team of four developing a search engine.
+Please email me for collaboration.<br/><br/>I have worked with CERN for my final year project as the leader in a team of four, which was awarded a commendation.
+I am currently the lead architect in a team of four developing a search engine.
+Further projects include the construction of a neural network designed to process and classify images.
 Hopefully, the above points prove the value I can add to your project/team.💞️
   </sub>

 ---